Also called French windows, these are a very popular option when installing replacement doors and windows.

 The use of glass panels allow light and heat to flood into rooms and hallways.

 In the 18th century, the French doors revolution crossed the channel and became popular with English architects who began incorporating the novel glass-panelled doors into their own designs.

 French doors allowed extra light into British homes even through the darker days of winter and provided an innovative way to circulate fresh air throughout your home in the summer months.

 In modern times, French doors remain a firm favourite with homeowners, adding character to rooms and enlivening the threshold between indoors and outdoors.

 French doors not only look elegant tasteful they are also extremely practical.

-They can offer panoramic views over the garden to patio and are ideal when holding a garden party as guests can circulate easily with inside and out.
+They can offer panoramic views over the garden to patio and are ideal when holding a garden party as guests can circulate easily both inside and out.

 In days gone by, French doors were usually made from timber and wrought iron, with limited options in teens of style.

 These days there is a plethora of door styles to choose from.
 It is easy to find a perfect fit for any home, modern or traditional.